Cloufish/blog/_posts/2021-04-19-Setting-Up-Hashicorp-Vault-To-Manage-Github-Token.md

 Now that we've seen the process of configuration, let's begin to work with non-dev Hashicorp's vault environment, there are several reasons to do that:
 - The Dev environment runs in 'unsealed' state by default - This essentially means that all the secrets are decrypted at the start of the vault.
 - Dev environment also runs with storage in-memory.
-Meaning that it offers no persistence to the secrets We're storing.All data is lost when Vault or the machine on which it is running is restarted.
+Meaning that it offers no persistence to the secrets We're storing.
+All data is lost when Vault or the machine on which it is running is restarted.

 The whole process is explained in Hashicorp Vault's Docs about [Deploying](https://learn.hashicorp.com/tutorials/vault/getting-started-deploy)
 ### 1. Writing config.hcl